 - expressing suicidal ideas or thoughts

-If someone is in danger you should contact 000.
-Emergency Services will contact Mental Health Services if the person appears to have a mental health issue.
+If someone is in immediate danger, please contact 000.
+Emergency Services will contact Mental Health Services if required.

 What information will the Helpline Worker need to know?